 Conjunctivitis, also known as pink eye, is an infection or inflammation of the conjunctiva – the thin, protective membrane that covers the surface of the eyeball and inner surface of the eyelids.
 Caused by bacteria, viruses, allergens and other irritants like smoke and dust, pink eye is highly contagious and is usually accompanied by redness in the white of the eye and increased tearing and discharge.

 While many minor cases improve within two weeks, some can develop into serious corneal inflammation and threaten sight.
-If you suspect conjunctivitis, visit your eye care provider at EYES on MAiN for an examination and treatment.
+If you suspect conjunctivitis, contact us for examination and treatment.